DarrenCasper/Myanimelist---Anime-Synopsis-COPY-/README.md

 2. This is bad for phone or any other smaller, cuz i didnt position the layout correctly
 3. Well on normal monitor size is good enough
 4. this is my actual huge first project after learning HTML and CSS
+5. No Javascript at all, js pure HTML and CSS hell.